marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 make install-jupyter
 ```

 Install the dependencies to run jupyter notebooks.
-This target is only available if selected in project setup
+This target is only available if selected in the project setup
 (`include_notebooks`).

 ### install-docs